Loading [MathJax]/jax/output/HTML-CSS/jax.js

 5. With a specific, even more unrealistic model for the pair potential,

-we could exactly solve the gap equation and found $\Delta \approx 2 \omega_c e^{-1/(N(0) V)}$.
+we could exactly solve the gap equation and found Δ2ωce1/(N(0)V).

 8. Suppose we try to make a length scale associated with the gap.
 A choice with the right units is

-The physical significance of $\xi$, known as (Pippard's) coherence length, is that it corresponds to the size of a Cooper pair, in the sense that the BCS wavefunction can be rewritten in the real-space form
+The physical significance of ξ, known as (Pippard's) coherence length, is that it corresponds to the size of a Cooper pair, in the sense that the BCS wavefunction can be rewritten in the real-space form

 (This rewriting was noticed by Dyson some time after the original BCS theory.)
-You should remind yourself why the coherence length and penetration depth are very different scales (cf. Ashcroft and Mermin or some similar text): note in particular that the coherence length gets shorter as the gap gets larger and $T_c$ increases.
+You should remind yourself why the coherence length and penetration depth are very different scales (cf. Ashcroft and Mermin or some similar text): note in particular that the coherence length gets shorter as the gap gets larger and Tc increases.
 The penetration depth is essentially a measure of the superfluid density, and can be determined from the Ginzburg-Landau equation, while the coherence length cannot.
 Note that high-temperature superconductors have short coherence lengths.

 10. The Ginzburg-Landau equation, like single-particle quantum mechanics, is invariant under the gauge transformation